zhuowei/commercialization-public/manufacture/iot/create-a-new-bsp.md

 Create a new Board Support Package (BSP) when:

--  Creating a new hardare design
+-  Creating a new hardware design

 -  Replacing a driver or component on an existing hardware design